Dec 06, 2024

 Face Material

-The polyurethane face insert is a fantastic budget-friendly alternative.
-It helps neutralize the vibrations on mis-shifts and creates a consistent topspin.
+A polyurethane face insert is a budget-friendly option that reduces vibrations on mis-hits and promotes consistent topspin.

 Grip Size